Venue and Travel Information

 Direct flights into Calgary are available from most major hubs in the US, as well as Mexico, Dublin, London, Paris, Zurich, Frankfurt, Amsterdam, and Rome.
 As air travel recovers and returns to pre-pandemic levels, other direct international routes are expected to return.

 Brewster Express runs a regular shuttle service from Calgary International Airport to Canmore.
 Conferees are entitled to a 20% discount from Brewster's.
-The promo code to use when booking online will be emailed to you along with your registration confirmation.
+The promo code to use when booking online or by phone is 20GCXGC23.
+For schedules, please see the operator's website.
+Their only stop in Canmore is conveniently at our venue.

 Car rentals are available from Calgary Airport and in the city, though due to global rental fleet shortages, it is suggested you book your car rentals early.